Varonis Systems (VRNS)

 David Bass, Executive VP of Engineering & CTO

 David Bass is responsible for all of Varonis' product development and quality assurance.
 He has been with Varonis since 2005 and is the author of more than twenty Varonis patents.
-Prior to his tenure at Varonis, he held managerial development positions at NetVision Internet Applications and worked as an independent contractor.
+Previously, he held managerial development positions at NetVision Internet Applications.

 Dana Shahar, Chief Human Resources Officer

 Dana Shahar is responsible for all aspects of Human Resources at Varonis, including recruiting, employee relations, leadership, and organizational development.
-Before joining Varonis, she founded "Intoto Solutions," an HR consulting company providing services to small businesses.
-Additionally, she served as the Vice President of Human Resources at Radcom for nine years.
-Shahar holds a Bachelor of Arts degree in Communications and Behavioral Science and a Master of Social Psychology from Bar-Ilan University.
+She joined Varonis in 2015.
+Prior to Varonis, she led "Intoto Solutions," an HR consulting company, and served as VP of Human Resources at Radcom for nine years.

 David Gibson, Senior VP of Strategic Programs

-David Gibson joined Varonis in 2006.
-He is responsible for building brand awareness, aligning product innovations with market demand, and driving sales through marketing, communications, and educational initiatives.
-With over 20 years of technology and marketing experience, Gibson previously worked as a systems engineer for Tripwire and as a network management and security engineer at International Integrated Solutions.
-He is a Certified Information Systems Security Professional (CISSP).
+David Gibson has over 20 years of technology and marketing experience and is responsible for building brand awareness, aligning product innovations with market demand, and driving sales through marketing and educational initiatives.
+He joined Varonis in 2006.
+Before Varonis, he was a systems engineer for Tripwire and a network management and security engineer at International Integrated Solutions.

 AI Analysis | Feedback